Plantar Fasciitis Overview

 The padding of the heel is important.
 As people age, they may lose some of the fat pad on the bottom of the heel.
 This can also be a result from some of the medications that people take.
 Providing additional padding underneath the heel benefits most people, and can provide immediate pain reduction.

 Support of all three arches in the foot structure is also important, particularly when standing.
-The Cluffy Lux Step shoe insole is the only insole on the market today that supports all three arches in the manner we do, worthy of a utility patent from the U.S. Patent and Trademark Office.
+The Cluffy Everyday insole is the only insole on the market today that supports all three arches in the manner we do, worthy of a utility patent from the U.S. Patent and Trademark Office.

 It is very important that the shoe allows the foot to bend properly but supports the heel in a normal position.
-Please see our shoe selection guidelines for further details and recommendations concerning the choice of a shoe.
 It is important to state that the shoe alone is may not be enough to overcome the symptoms of plantar fasciitis.
 Proper shoe selection is very important for plantar fasciitis.

 It is often necessary to stretch not only the plantar fascia but some of the other muscles that have become too tight because of improper function of the foot.
 The most common muscles to become tight are the flexor hallucis longus (the tendon on the bottom of the big toe) the gastrocnemius tendon (part of the Achilles tendon and calf muscle), and the hip flexor tendons including the iliopsoas and the rectus femoris, these muscles allow you to bend the hip upward for the next step.

 Walking properly is also important for the resolution of plantar fasciitis.
 Often times when people have pain from plantar fasciitis they tend to walk with a very short stride and a shuffling type of gait pattern.
 It is best to walk at a faster pace, take a longer step and roll through the toes properly, swing the arms, and walk like you mean it.
 This will allow for proper flexibility of the foot structure and proper stretching of the muscles which have become tight over time.